betfair/cougar/cougar-guide.md

 * Our code generator, mentioned above, is provided as a Maven plugin.
 * Component health exposure is provided by a dedicated Health service interface which you may deploy alongside your own service interfaces in the same JVM.
 It gathers sub-component statuses via the [Tornjak](http://betfair.github.io/tornjak) framework, and exposes them in a form that can be read from a load balancer or from monitoring tooling.
 * The Tornjak integration also provides the capability to record performance metrics which are exposed in a manner sympathetic for capture into [OpenTSDB](http://opentsdb.net).
-* Whilst the core of Cougar is asynchronous, it does provide synchronous wrappers and adapter for both service implementors and client consumers, reducing maintenance complexity when the power of async is not required.
+* Whilst the core of Cougar is asynchronous, it does provide synchronous wrappers and adapters for both service implementors and client consumers, reducing maintenance complexity when the power of async is not required.
 * Configuration simplicity in the form of a strict 4 level hierarchy, ensuring that only those items of configuration which vary by deployment environment (e.g. dev vs production) need to be changed.
 Cougar also supports encrypted configuration items by integration with [Jasypt](http://www.jasypt.org).